celo-org/docs/docs/community/fundraising.md

 ### Unicorn Growth Fund

 Unicorn Growth Capital is a Seed & Series A venture fund focused on partnering exclusively with founders innovating financial services in Africa.
-They’re particularly excited about FinTech infrastructure, embedded finance products and broad digital financial services that can foster an inclusive financial ecosystem.
+They’re particularly excited about FinTech & DeFi infrastructure, embedded finance products and broad digital financial services that can foster an inclusive financial ecosystem.

-- **Stage Focus:** Seed & Series A
+**Stage Focus:** Seed & Series A
-- **Geography Focus:** Africa
+**Geography Focus:** Africa
-- **Sector Focus:** FinTech Infrastructure, Embedded Finance, Financial Services
-- **Average Check Size:** $500K for Seed and >$2.5M for Series A
+**Sector Focus:** FinTech & DeFi Infrastructure, Embedded Finance, Financial Services **Average Check Size:** $500K for Seed and <$1.5M for Series A

 ### Lightshift Capital